pabaq/CarND-Behavioral-Cloning/README.md

 - **V1**: Adding augmentation further improves the driving capabilities.
 - **V10**: However, on the jungle track, using only the center camera and augmentation is not sufficient.
 - **V11**: It is necessary to preprocess the data.
-This lets the network focus onto the road, and reduces the distraction by the surroundings.
+This allows the network to focus on the road, and reduces the distraction by the environment.
 - **V13**: Training the network with the parameters that were successful on the jungle track but now using the data of both tracks, suffices to master the lake track.
-However, since the lake track is less curvy, the network "loses" some of its aggressive steering capabilities learned on the jungle track.
+However, since the lake track is less curvy, the network "loses" some of its aggressive steering capabilities that it learned on the jungle track.
-- **V14**: Using all three cameras with the same probability, increases the steering variation and improves the networks driving.
-However it is still not sufficient to master the sharp curves of the jungle track.
+- **V14**: Using all three cameras with the same probability increases the steering variation and improves the network's driving.
+However, it is still not sufficient to master the sharp turns of the jungle track.
-- **V16**: By laying more weight on the lateral cameras the network regains its ability to use agressive steering if needed.
-Now it is able to drive around both tracks at the maximum speed.
+- **V16**: By giving more weight to the lateral cameras, the network regains its ability to steer agressivly when needed.
+It is now capable to drive around both tracks at maximum speed.

-I guess, it would beat me in a competition. :)
+I guess it would beat me in a competition. :)

 | ``videos/lake_V16.mp4`` | ``videos/jungle_V16.mp4`` |